Find Affordable College Courses

 50 Yearly Graduations

 Queens College comes in at #13 on our list of the most popular colleges offering master's degrees in child development.
 Roughly 19,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 50 people received their master's degree in child development from QC.
-Around 74% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+During the most recent year for which we have data, 50 people received their master's degree in child development from QC.
+About 98% of this group were women, and 71% were students from an underrepresented racial-ethnic group.

 #15